Vivek-04022001/documentation/docs/glossary.md

 ZMI
     The Zope Management Interface.
     The ZMI is a direct interface into the backend software stack of Plone.
-    While it can still serve as a valuable tool for Plone specialists to fix problems or accomplish certain tasks, it is not recommended as a regular tool for Plone maintenance.
+    While it can still serve as a valuable tool for Plone specialists to fix problems or accomplish certain tasks, it's not recommended as a regular tool for Plone maintenance.

 TALES
     TAL Expression Syntax (TALES) expression, which by default expects a path.